vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 ments.
 The word occurs in Rājat.
 VIII.
 278. CRITET Probably chief magistrate.
 The word occurs in Kaut.
 I.

 12 ; vide p.
 11% n.
 147 above.
 Murar-Medical adviser to the king.
-Vide Visṇudharmottara
+Vide Viṣṇudharmottara

 II.
 24. 33-34 for his qualifications.
 NIETETA Chief Justice.
 Vide Manu IX, 234 and p.
 272 above.
 STICHTE--- Meaning doubtful.
 The word occurs in the Valabhi